 - Allow rice to rest with lid on until you are ready to serve.

-If you feel like experimenting, you could try adding more spices or substituting some of the bell pepper for a spicy pepper, like jalapeno or a milder poblano pepper.
+Experiment with flavor and spice level to make it your own.
+You could try adding more spices or substituting some of the bell pepper for a spicy pepper, like jalapeno or a milder poblano pepper.

-Tomato paste can be frozen in 2 tbsp portions, which makes it quick and easy to throw into the pot.
+Bonus: Tomato paste can be frozen in 2 tbsp portions, which makes it quick and easy to throw into the pot.
 I make my own tomato paste and freeze it in ice cube trays, as described in my post about 3 Easy Ways to Preserve Tomatoes (That Don’t Involve Canning).

 Enjoy the recipe!
 I hope it becomes a staple for your family too!

 (SAVE $$$ ON DINNER OUT!)